Multimedia resources

 These versatile language learning spaces are for languages students' priority use, and are equipped with:

-• PCs (with headsets with microphones) for DVD and CD playback, videoconferencing, voice recording, use of multilingual software, etc;
+- PCs (with headsets with microphones) for DVD playback, videoconferencing, etc;

-• multi-region DVD/BluRay player for single or group viewing.
+- multi-region DVD/BluRay players for single or group viewing.

-The library of the Open Learning Centre for Languages and Academic English (OLCLAE) has a substantial collection of DVDs including a large world cinema collection, off-air recordings of documentaries etc, and recordings to accompany language courses.
+The library of the Open Learning Centre for Languages and Academic English (OLCLAE) has a substantial collection of DVDs including more than 4,500 world cinema titles, over 700 TV dramas and documentaries, and recordings to accompany language courses.

-Box of Broadcasts is a streaming video service which allows the scheduling of future recordings, and the viewing of previous recordings.
-The BoB service can be accessed by visiting Box of Broadcasts (Media Services).
+Box of Broadcasts (BoB) is a streaming video service which allows the scheduling of future recordings, and the viewing of previous recordings.

 On-demand service from the British Film Institute, streaming acclaimed, landmark and archive films.
 Their subscription collection includes hundreds of films, which are free-to-view after registering through the University of Manchester Library.